mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 UserTesting.com allows some of the criteria mentioned above to be applied as a filter.
 Beyond that, we screened candidates by posing some initial questions up front.

 When doing this it was important to set the questions up correctly.
-It's important to ensure that only the most appropriate, genuine candidates pass the screener.
-In this instance it was particularly important as it was our intention only to run the study with a small group.
+We wanted only the most appropriate, genuine candidates to pass the screener.

 <figure>
 	<img src="/_assets/img/case-study__research__screener.jpg" />